sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ## Install

-In an environment in which you've installed Typescript, create a test project and install the dependencies:    TODO: options will we offer
+In an environment in which you've installed Typescript, create a test project and install the dependencies:    TODO: options will we offer? yarn etc?

 ```shell
 npm install sensible-sdk